 - 1 (15.5 ounce) can dark red kidney beans rinsed and drained

-- 2 tablespoons chopped fresh parsley for garnish (optional)
+- 2 tablespoons chopped fresh parsley optional garnish

 Instructions

-- Heat olive oil in a large soup pot or dutch oven over medium high heat.
-Add red bell pepper, celery, onion and garlic.
-Cook, stirring constantly for 3 minutes.
+- Heat olive oil in a 5 to 6 quart Dutch oven or soup pot over medium high heat.
+Add red bell pepper, celery, and onion.
+Cook, stirring frequently, for 3 minutes, or until vegetables are softened.
+Add garlic and cook until fragrant (about 30 seconds), stirring constantly.

 - Add tomatoes with juice and chicken broth.
 Stir to combine and bring to a boil.